“My cat has worms and I’m pregnant… What should I do?”

 Can I Catch Worms From My Cat?

-Yes, some feline worms can be transferred to humans including roundworms, hookworms, and tapeworms.
+Yes, some feline worms are transferrable to humans including roundworms, hookworms, and tapeworms.

 Cats infected with roundworms shed worm eggs in their feces.
-People can get roundworms by accidentally swallowing the eggs or dirt that has been contaminated with cat feces containing the infectious eggs.
+People catch roundworms by accidentally swallowing the eggs or dirt contaminated with cat feces containing the infectious eggs.
 Once in the human body the larvae can migrate through various internal organs (Visceral Larva Migrans) with the most common organ being the eye (Ocular Larva Migrans).

 Humans can get cat hookworms by having close skin contact with moist, larvae contaminated soil.
 These hookworm larvae can survive for many months in the soil and they can penetrate into human skin where they migrate through the different layers of the skin (Cutaneous Larva Migrans) causing itching and red, swollen tracts.

-Some species of tapeworm from cats can get transferred to by accidental swallowing of an infected flea, although this is a rare occurrence.
+Some species of tapeworm from cats transfer by accidental swallowing of an infected flea, although this is a rare occurrence.
 Adult tapeworms do not develop in humans, instead, the larvae may produce a cyst inside the body, most commonly on the liver, lungs and/or brain.

-In general, no it is not because with proper hygiene it is highly unlikely for you to pick up worms from your cat.
-The cat can be easily treated for the worms and preventive measures put in place so that your cat does not get infected with any more worms and this eliminates the risk to exposure for you and your baby.
+In general, no it is not.
+Maintaining adequate hygiene makes it highly unlikely for you to pick up worms from your cat.
+Vets can treat worms easily and you can use preventive measures to ensure no reinfection.
+Therefore you and your baby will be safe.

 What Can I Do To Protect Myself and My Baby?